rishabhkumaar/rishabhkumaar/README.md

   <img src="https://img.shields.io/github/license/rishabhkumaar/html?style=for-the-badge&color=29B6F6" alt="License"/>
 </p>

-This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and share it with appropriate attribution.
+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You may use, modify, and distribute it with proper attribution.

 ---